tymyrddin/tymyrddin.github.io/_posts/2021-07-11-mass-forming.md

 * The increasingly pervasive diffusion of digital technologies causes (among other things) missing elements of physical presence in one-on-one and group discussions by which people experience loss of some experience of the senses, which in turn causes loss of some social dimensions from being an identity, from life, and thereby causing mental health problems.
 * With everybody behind screens and/or in lockdown, the streets are increasingly empty, speeding up the continued economic crash of smaller physical retailers while increasing economic boost of large online retailers.

 Neither of these two examples is new.
-Covid and the measures taken has merely exacerbated these issues that make more vulnerable to a single story while becoming remarkably indifferent to reason, information or other views on stories, and also to human suffering outside the tiny focus of their own story.
+Covid and the measures taken has merely exacerbated these issues that make more vulnerable to a single story while becoming remarkably indifferent to reason, information or other views on stories, and also to human suffering outside the tiny focus of our own story.

 ## Media